j-d-b/tas-server/README.md

 This mutation will return a string, the JWT.

-Include the JWT string received from the response in the 'HTTP HEADERS' section in the bottom of the playground in the following form:
+Include the JWT string received from the response in the **HTTP HEADERS** section (in the bottom of the playground) in the following form:
 ```
 { "Authorization": "Bearer eyJhbGciOiJIUzI1NiI..." } // string truncated for brevity
 ```